-One major finding in this paper is that, when promotion is defined as a change in job title resulting in a higher pay grade, the most influential determinant of promotion by far is unobserved individual heterogeneity.
+Regarding the determinants of promotion, when promotion is defined as a change in job title resulting in a higher pay grade, the most influential determinant of promotion by far is unobserved individual heterogeneity.
 Determinants of less importance are functional area, career advancement speed (measured as the executive's inflation adjusted pay grade midpoint divided by the executive's age as of the executive's first appearance in the sample), human capital (age and education), firm variables (profits, sales and size), tenure and newcomer status at the firm and reporting level in the firm.
 Rates of promotion diminish with advancement in level and age.
 Career advancement speed, on which unobserved individual heterogeneity is conditioned, has a positive effect on promotion probabilities but the recent speed of advancement has no significant effect.
-This indicates that fast-tracks in promotion result from heterogeneity in persistent individual characteristics and not from a causal effect that recent advancement might have if it reveals a signal to the outside labor market of high worker ability.
 Promotion probabilities are negatively correlated with sample attrition.
 Overall, the promotion process can be characterized as a static discrete outcome model in which all serial correlation can be accounted for by persistent individual unobserved factors.